Fred Craddock: Lectures

-Much sought after as a lecturer, he has delivered the Lyman Beecher Lectures at Yale, the Scott Lectures at Claremont School of Theology, the Adams Lectures at Southeastern Baptist Seminary, the Schaff Lectures at Pittsburgh Theological Seminary, the Sprinkle Lectures at Barton College (formerly Atlantic Christian College), the Cole Lectures at Vanderbilt, the Westervelt Lectures at Austin Presbyterian Seminary, the Mullins Lectures at Southern Seminary, and the Earl Lectures at Pacific School of Religion.
-He has served as invited plenary speaker at the Christian Scholars Conference.
+Highly sought after as a lecturer, he delivered the Lyman Beecher Lectures at Yale, the Scott Lectures at Claremont School of Theology, the Adams Lectures at Southeastern Baptist Seminary, the Schaff Lectures at Pittsburgh Theological Seminary, the Sprinkle Lectures at Barton College (formerly Atlantic Christian College), the Cole Lectures at Vanderbilt, the Westervelt Lectures at Austin Presbyterian Seminary, the Mullins Lectures at Southern Seminary, and the Earl Lectures at Pacific School of Religion.
+He served as invited plenary speaker at the Christian Scholars Conference.
 Craddock was the 2007 Founder's Day speaker at Johnson University, where he completed his undergraduate degree, and taught in the fields of Bible and Homiletics.

 Craddock was succeeded on the Emory faculty by Carl R. Holladay.

-Personal
+Personal life

-Craddock was born in 1928 to Fred, Sr. and Ethel Craddock.
+Craddock was born in 1928 to Fred Sr. and Ethel Craddock.
 He had three brothers and a sister.
 Craddock married Nettie Dungan in June 1950, upon his graduation from Johnson Bible College.
 They had two children, John and Laura.